la-ots/pelican/docs/foundation/agency-theming.md

 Brand first is not necessarily accessibility or usability first.
 Designing with a brand first approach could cause usability problems unless your brand has been designed with accessibility in mind.

 Let’s examine this concept with an imaginary color palette for a digital product.
 Suppose the primary Brand Color of this imaginary palette is green.
-The success status color is also a green.
+The success Status Color is also a green.
 The problem is that these two greens look similar to each other.
 A user would not be able to distinguish between a success cue, such as a Success Toast, from a Brand Color.
 The meaning would be unclear.

 <div class="row mb-5">
   <div class="col-md-6">